maxtara/Spotijjjy/README.md

 # Spotijjjy

 A python script to generate Spotify playlists from rest services.
-Currently works for Any ABC (Australian Broadcasting Corporation) with a /r/listentothis playlist generator in progress
+Currently works for Any ABC (Australian Broadcasting Corporation) radio stations and with the subreddit /r/listentothis.

 Originally designed for Triple J - thus the name.